qulle/oltb/README.md

 - Save locations as Bookmarks
 - Export PNG of canvas and additional HTML objects
 - Compare maps side by side
-- Light and Dark mode
+- Light and Dark theme
-- Vertical and Horizontal mode
+- Vertical and Horizontal layout
 - Built in debugging help
 - Parameters for customizability
 - Callback functions for integrations